 Evaluate a resource.

-:param configuration_item: the configurations of the resource.
+:param configuration_item: the resource configurations.

 :return: the compliance evaluation result.